Mvwestbury/AncientGenomicsWorkshop25/README.md

 - Striped hyena is from https://doi.org/10.1093/molbev/msy037
 - Aardwolf is from https://doi.org/10.1093/molbev/msab055

-**Note**: Analyses can take some time to run so I recommend starting the subsequent analyses while plotting up results
+**Note**: Analyses can take some time to run so I recommend starting the subsequent analyses while plotting results